Plan for a Bright Future

 Parents Leadership Council

 As a member of the Parents Leadership Council (PLC), parents help us shape the student experience.
-The council meets regulary with our vice president for student life to advise campus leadership on critical decisions and issues facing our students.
+The council meets regularly with our vice president for student life to advise campus leadership on critical decisions and issues facing our students.
 In addition, our PLC members help us encourage family engagment, cultivate philanthropic support for the Division of Student Life, and serve on a team supporting the pillars of the PLC—safety and wellness, leadership, and career development.

 Patrick and Stephanie Kilkenny